Ocean Frontiers: The Dawn of a New Era in Ocean Stewardship

 Green Fire Productions has traveled the country from coast to coast, capturing stories of these ocean pioneers—people who are embarking on a new course of stewardship, in defense of the seas that sustain them.
 We can learn many lessons from these ocean pioneers; in a sense, we’re all ocean pioneers, steering uncharted waters in a sea of rapid change.

 In Ocean Frontiers you’ll meet the unlikely allies who are guiding us toward a new era of ocean stewardship.
 Below are clips from each of the chapters.
-You can also watch the full-length film and the 60-minute version, the 20-minute version or the special Aquarium version.
+You can also watch the full-length film, the 60-minute version, the 20-minute version or the special Aquarium version.

 In the bustling shipping lanes of Boston Harbor, what was once a recurring collision of giant vessels and endangered whales, has become a model for conservation in a crowded sea.
 Marine biologists, shipping executives and an energy company have come together, taking cues from the great whales’ travelways, and finding room for both commerce and wildlife.
 Watch the full chapter.